mithulix/Pc-Wizardry/README.md

 # PC Wizardry Website

 Welcome to the PC Wizardry website, where you can create and customize your dream PC configuration.
 This website provides a user-friendly interface to browse and select components for your PC build.
-It also calculates your PC's GPA (Gaming Performance Assessment) based on your selected components.

 ## Live Website

 You can access the live version of the PC Wizardry website :